Gllitchh/Proto-Code/README.md

 # Tail
 # This is a program made for a custom made roboic tail.
-# This program will provide X and Y movemet for it using two servos per jonit and a electric actuator
+# This program will provide X and Y movemet for it using two servos per jonit and electric actuator

 # Please go into the servo file and put in the ports that the servos and ranger finder are in.

 # Schematics for the tail will be relesed as soon as possible.